seanh/terminal_velocity/CONTRIBUTING.md

 If you want to contribute bug reports or feature requests, documentation, or code to Terminal Velocity, you can send them to me by email or by whatever means you prefer.
-But if you're looking for instructions, here are my suggesions:
+But if you're looking for instructions, here are my suggestions:

 If you want to contribute a bug report or feature request to Terminal Velocity, use